ni/nilrt-docs/docs/source/clamav/clamav.rst

 **Option B: Using cvdupdate (Python utility)**

-CVDUpdate is a python utility to download and update ClamAV Virus Databases and database patch files for the purposes of supporting the offline systems.
+CVDUpdate is a python utility to download and update ClamAV Virus Databases and database patch files for the purposes of supporting offline systems.
 This utility is provided and recommended by the ClamAV project and licensed under Apache-2.0 license.
 Refer to the Additional Resources section for more information.
-User can use cvdupdate utility on any system with internet access and then copy the downloaded signature files to the NILRT target.
+Use ``cvdupdate`` on any system with internet access and then copy the downloaded signature files to the NILRT target.

 .. code:: bash